Policy Title: Sexual Violence Policy

 ◦If the respondent is a student The Vice President for Student Affairs may impose any sanction that he/she finds to be fair and proportionate to the violation and that is authorized for violations of the Code of Conduct, including disciplinary probation, suspension, and expulsion.
 In determining an appropriate sanction, the Vice President may consider any record of past violations of the Code of Conduct, as well as the nature and severity of the misconduct.
 The Vice President will consider as part of his/her decision whether the accused student poses a continuing risk to the complainant and/or University community.
 The University recognizes there may be occasions when a sexual act or sexual acts are committed without the intent to harm another but where, by failing to correctly assess the circumstances, a person believes unreasonably that effective consent was given without having met his/her responsibility to gain effective consent.
 This may be considered sexual misconduct.
 These findings will be taken into consideration in the determination of the range of sanctions.
 Any sanction imposed shall be explained in the written decision.
 This determination will be sent in writing within 10 working days of receipt of the findings to both the complainant and the respondent.
 The determination letter will contain only the following information: the name of the accused student; whether the accused has been found guilty or not guilty of the charges of sexual violence; and the sanction imposed, if any.
 As guaranteed by federal law, both the accused student and the complainant have a right to this information.

 ◦If the respondent is an employee The University shall follow its Discipline and Corrective Action Policy.
-In the event the respondent has a dual role as both employee and student, the Associate Vice President for Human Resources or his/her designee and the Dean of Students shall consult with each other regarding possible sanctions and remedies.
+In the event the respondent has a dual role as both employee and student, the General Counsel and Chief Human Resources Officer or his/her designee and the Dean of Students shall consult with each other regarding possible sanctions and remedies.
 Determinations of responsibility for violations of this policy and sanctions, if any, will be considered a formal adjudication of the matter by the University and subject to the reporting, disclosure and re-disclosure requirements and prohibitions under the Campus Security Act (Clery Act) and the Family Educational Right to Privacy Act (FERPA).

-The appropriate Executive Vice President shall appoint a chair and a four-person hearing panel with one of the four members being either the University Affirmative Action Officer or the Associate Vice President for Human Resources provided he or she did not serve as the Investigative Officer of the sexual violence complaint being heard.
-The appropriate Executive Vice President appoints the hearing panel chair.
+The Executive Vice President shall appoint a chair and a four-person hearing panel with one of the four members being either the University Affirmative Action Officer or the General Counsel and Chief Human Resources Officer provided he or she did not serve as the Investigative Officer of the sexual violence complaint being heard.
+The Executive Vice President appoints the hearing panel chair.
 The panel reviews all previous findings and the disciplinary action, if any, the Investigative Officer and appropriate Vice President recommended.
 Moreover, the panel shall also hear the case and accept and obtain evidence, testimony, and argument(s), as appropriate, concerning the allegations of sexual violence.
 Members of the hearing panel will include faculty, staff, and students who have been provided specialized training regarding sexual violence.
 Upon reasonable request by the complainant, the chair will consider ways to shield the complainant from the respondent.

 The hearing panel shall follow the University’s General Grievance Hearing Procedures developed for this process.
-A copy of these procedures is available on the Human Resources Department or Dean of Students web site or may be obtained directly from the University Affirmative Action Officer, Dean of Students, or the Associate Vice President for Human Resources.
+A copy of these procedures is available on the Human Resources Department or Dean of Students web site or may be obtained directly from the University Affirmative Action Officer, Dean of Students, or the General Counsel and Chief Human Resources Officer.

 The University is committed to protecting the rights of both the complainant and respondent.
 No employee or student shall be reprimanded or retaliated against for initiating an inquiry, filing a complaint in good faith, or participating in an investigation related to a claim of sexual violence.
 Any conduct constituting retaliation or reprisal is a violation of this policy, which is subject to disciplinary actions up to and including dismissal and expulsion.
 The University may impose sanctions if it determines that an employee or student knowingly initiated in bad faith a claim of sexual violence, knowingly provided false information, or intentionally misled a University representative during an investigation of this or a related complaint.